xcart/xcart-docs/_pages/kb_en/users/memberships/using_memberships.md

 ## Membership-specific Payment Methods

-With the module [Memberships for payment methods](https://market.x-cart.com/addons/memberships-for-payment-methods.html) you will be able to give additional payment options to certain groups of customers in your store; for example, to enable PayPal Express Checkout for wholesale buyers only.
+With the addon [Memberships for payment methods](https://market.x-cart.com/addons/memberships-for-payment-methods.html) you will be able to give additional payment options to certain groups of customers in your store; for example, to enable PayPal Express Checkout for wholesale buyers only.

-To enable the feature, install the module 'Memberships for payment methods' module first as described in {% link "How to Install Modules in X-Cart 5" ref_fTUahl4n %}.
-Once the module is installed, a special 'Memberships' field will appear under each payment method in the 'Store Setup: Payment Methods' section of your store's Admin area (Figure 11).
+To enable the feature, install the addon 'Memberships for payment methods' first as described in {% link "Installing Addons from the Marketplace" ref_Vn1mMUw9 %}.
+Once the addon has been installed, a special 'Memberships' field will appear under each payment method in the 'Store Setup: Payment Methods' section of your store's Admin area (Figure 11).
    ![Fig 11]({{site.baseurl}}/attachments/payment.png)

 You'll need to use this field to specify the membership to which the payment method should be available (Figure 12).
 At checkout your customers will be able to see only the payment methods available to their membership group.